 sacroiliac joints - joints in the lower back between the pelvis and the spine.
 These may become inflamed and painful in some people with IBD.
 This condition is called sacro-ilitis.

-septicaemia - a bacterial infection of the blood, commonly known as blood poisoning.
+septicaemia - a bacterial infection of the blood, commonly known as blood poisoning or sepsis.

 seton - a loop of thread or rubber band passed through an anal fistula to allow pus to drain and to encourage healing.

 short bowel syndrome - where the bowel does not have enough surface area to absorb sufficient nutrients.
 This may occur if large sections of the small intestine have been removed.

 sigmoid colon - the lower end of the colon, connecting the descending colon to the rectum.

 sigmoidoscopy - an examination of the rectum and the lower colon using a short tube with a camera in its tip, called a sigmoidoscope, inserted through the anus.

 small bowel enema - a type of test or investigation in which liquid barium and air are passed into the small intestine through a fine tube inserted into the nose or mouth.
 This helps give clearer x-ray images.

 small intestine - the section of the intestines that digests food and absorbs nutrients after they have passed through the stomach.
 The small intestine is divided into three parts: the upper region – called the duodenum; the middle region - the jejunum; and the lower region - the ileum.

 splenic flexure - the part of the colon where the transverse and the descending colon meet (below the spleen).

 steroids - see corticosteroids.